JaredVandeWater/student-workbook/src/reflections/wk2/quiz2.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+Parameters are what ask for arguments before a function is called, whereas he arguments are what are actually passed through.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primitive value is simply saved in memory as itself.

+reference values are compared by their reference, they can have the same value but be stored in different places in memory.
 ```